SuperLabs-Technologies/Introduction-to-compilers/README.md

 1. Lexical analysis: The compiler breaks the source code into small pieces called "tokens," which represent the different elements of the programming language (such as variables, operators, and keywords).

-2. Syntax analysis: The compiler checks the source code for grammatical errors, ensuring that it is written in a valid and correct format.
+2. Syntax analysis: The compiler checks the source for grammatical errors, then converts it into an AST (Abstract Syntax Tree)

 3. Semantic analysis: The compiler checks the source code for logical errors, ensuring that it makes sense and follows the rules of the programming language.